 The apprenticeship is an expansion of MC’s Sustainable Construction Technology program, with students receiving certification after completing 4,000 hours of schooling and workplace experience.
 Students will complete one semester of classes at MC’s west campus, then work with their sponsor to complete the apprenticeship.

 In the apprenticeship, students will learn the scientific principles of HVAC systems, air conditioning and refrigeration, heating and ventilation, hydronic heating, heating and cooling loads, and the scientific principles of electrical services, among many other topics.
 The class will enroll up to 20 students and already has 15 enrolled for spring.

-“This apprenticeship will add to our growing list of exceptional apprenticeship opportunities for the students of Missoula College,” said MC Associate Dean Clint Reading.
+“This apprenticeship will add to our growing list of exceptional apprenticeship opportunities for the students of Missoula College,” said former MC Associate Dean Clint Reading, who worked on the apprenticeship.
 “HVAC is one of the areas with high demand for workers, and this opportunity helps to bridge the gap by connecting employers with qualified, skilled students in the program.”

 HVAC Technical Certificate Curriculum

 The University of Montana catalog details degree specific credits and course requirements.